 The common psychological problems that most older person experiences are: feeling of powerlessness, feeling of inferiority, depression, uselessness, isolation, and reduced competence.
 These problems along with social disabilities like widowhood, societal prejudice, and segregation aggravate the frustration of elderly people.
 Studies report that conditions of poverty, childlessness, disability, in-law conflicts, and changing values were some of the major causes of elder abuse.

 4. Health Problems

 Health problems are supposed to be the major concern of society as older people are more prone to suffer from ill health than younger age groups.
 It is often claimed that aging is accompanied by multiple illnesses and physical ailments.
-Besides physical illness, the aged are more likely to be victims of poor mental health, which arises from senility, neurosis, and the extent of life satisfaction.
 In most of the primary surveys, the Indian elderly in general and the rural aged in particular are assumed to have some health problems like cough, poor eyesight, anemia, and dental problems.